PIC-IRIS/PH5/README.md

 After downloading the installer execute the associated shell script.
 For example, if the file downloaded were named Anaconda3-4.1.1-Linux-x86_64.sh you would enter bash Anaconda3-4.1.1-Linux-x86_64.sh in the directory where you downloaded the file.

 ## Installing PH5

+Below are explainations of the various ways you can install PH5.
+PH5 has several [system requirements](https://github.com/PIC-IRIS/PH5/wiki/PH5-Requirements) that are necessary for installation.

 ### Installing from source
 * Open a terminal and clone the PH5 project